freenas/freenas-docs/userguide/system.rst

 The first entry is the active boot environment, or the one that the system has been configured to boot into.
-To boot into a different boot environment, press the :kbd:`spacebar` to pause this screen, use the down arrow to select "Boot Environment Menu", and press :kbd:`Enter`.
+To boot into a different boot environment, press the :kbd:`spacebar` to pause this screen, use the down arrow to select :guilabel:`Boot Environment Menu`, and press :kbd:`Enter`.
+A menu displays the other available boot environments.
-This will present a menu that displays the other available boot environments.
-Use your up/down arrows to select the desired boot environment and press :kbd:`Enter` to boot into it.
-If you wish to always boot into that boot environment, go to :menuselection:`System --> Boot`, highlight that entry, and click the "Activate" button.
+Use the up/down arrows to select the desired boot environment and press :kbd:`Enter` to boot into it.
+To always boot into that boot environment, go to :menuselection:`System --> Boot`, highlight that entry, and click the :guilabel:`Activate` button.

 #ifdef freenas